 CALS Information Session

-CALS Information Sessions are offered throughout the summer and fall months on Mondays and Fridays.
+CALS Information Sessions are offered June through October on Mondays and Fridays.
 Lasting approximately one hour, Information Sessions focus on freshman and transfer admission and include: a general overview of the College of Agriculture and Life Sciences, an explanation of the admissions process, a glimpse into how the admission committee evaluates applications, and plenty of time to answer questions about both academic and student life.
 During the academic year, student ambassadors may also join the CALS Admissions Information Sessions to offer insights from a student's perspective.

 Click here to schedule your Information Session